About The Fighters Generation's Game & Character Reviews!

 way to perform them (and more ways than one).
 Since the genre's beginning, many

-characters' fighting styles have been heavily based on real life
+characters' fighting styles are based on real

 martial arts, and some developers have beautifully represented these authentic